-- Hawthorn (Crataegus monogyna), 240 - 600 mg per day.
-Hawthorn has been used traditionally to treat heart problems, although it has not been studied for pericarditis.
+- Hawthorn ( Crataegus monogyna ).
+Hawthorn has been used traditionally to treat heart problems.
+However, it has not been studied for pericarditis.
 Hawthorn interacts with many drugs taken to treat heart disease, high blood pressure, and heart failure.

-- Garlic (Allium sativum), 600 - 900 mg per day.
-Garlic interacts with many medications and may increase the effect of blood-thinning medications such as warfarin (Coumadin).
+- Garlic ( Allium sativum ).
+Garlic interacts with many medications and may increase the effect of blood-thinning medications, such as warfarin (Coumadin), as well as some medications used to treat HIV.
 Ask your doctor before taking garlic if you also take blood thinners or any other medications.

 To strengthen the immune system short term: